carrier-io/carrier-io.github.io/_posts/2024-02-12-ci-config-guide.md

 ## Overview

-This guide provides step-by-step instructions on how to configire CI for execution tests in Carrier.
-By running your test in CI you can check performance of your application and identify any improvements or regressions.
+This guide provides step-by-step instructions on how to configure CI for execution tests in Carrier.
+By running your test in CI you can check the performance of your application and identify any improvements or regressions.

 ### Prerequisites